mazetoken/SLP-smart-contract-tokens/README.md

 - type command: `node src/yieldFarming.js`

-_* defaul amount is 1000 SLP tokens with 2 decimals.
-You can change that in yieldFarming.js line 104 and yieldFarming.cash line 25 (convert amount with decimals to hexadecimals) and then change DECIMALS in .env file_
+_* default amount is 1000 SLP tokens with 2 decimals.
+You can change that in yieldFarming.js line 104 and yieldFarming.cash line 25 (convert amount decimals to hexadecimals) and then change DECIMALS in .env file; eg. 1000 tokens with 2 decimals is "0x00000000000186A0", 1000 tokens with 8 decimals is "0x000000174876E800", 500 tokens with 4 decimals is "0x00000000004C4B40" etc. You can use https://www.binaryhexconverter.com/decimal-to-hex-converter_

 -----------------------------------------------------------------------------------------